1 Timothy 4:4 For every creature of God is good, and nothing is to be rejected, if it be received with thanksgiving:

 The words that are in the text of verse 3, are as follows: ‘foods’ that God created to be received with thanksgiving by those who know the “truth”.

 Words mean things…

-Paul did NOT just add the word ‘Truth’ to wax lyrical; he said it for a reason, a very GOOD reason.
-For a complete understanding of what Paul means by ‘knowing the truth’, I highly recommend you read the following link, ‘What is Truth?’.
+Paul did NOT just add the word ‘Truth’ to his dialogue to wax lyrical; he said it for a reason, a very GOOD reason.
+For a complete understanding of what Paul means by ‘knowing the truth’, I highly recommend you read the following study, ‘What is Truth?’.

 Brown-Driver-Briggs states “emunah” to mean: firmness, steadfastness, fidelity;